 Connect with Namrata via Twitter @namrataagarwal and

 With a mastery of an Altoona Writer’s Guild member and expertise of a Titanic memorabilia collector, our debut author lures us to the enchanted world of Sunbrook Mansion Bed and Breakfast and takes time to unveil its elegance and beauty, its breakfast smells and mysterious jasmine fragrance.
 Her style is calm and soothing even when trouble and deep secrets are unfolding.
 Her main characters are everyday people with big dreams and big hearts.

 Slavy is a child psychologist who uses his writing as a medium to promote children's personal development.
 Through his books, Slavy talks to children about important things that happen in and around them.
 His greatest reward as an author is when parents tell him how the texts have helped their child discover something important and valuable in her life.

-His upcoming silent book City Hearts, illustrated by our longtime contributor Melina-Elina Bondokova, emphasizes the significance of one's ability to connect, understand, and accept.
+His silent book City Hearts, illustrated by our longtime contributor Melina-Elina Bondokova, emphasizes the significance of one's ability to connect, understand, and accept.